axisgroup/design-process/2-Define/Methods/user-scenarios.md

+## User Scenario

+#### What is it?
 A user scenario is a detailed narrative, which describes how a user interacts with a solution to accomplish his/her business goals.
 It is typically used to provide a picture of the intended user experience (i.e. what ideally should happen), but can equally outline what currently happens.

+#### Why do you use it?
+Creating user scenarios helps the team get into the mindset of the user.
+It's also a great exercise for the team to tell a story to the user.

+#### When to use it?
+User scenarios are created after the understand phase.

+#### How to do it?
 The scenario should include the five W's:
 * Who is the main actor?
 * When does it happen?